-In his new film, Tarantino utilized an original score for the first time.
-It's only fitting that the score was composed by Ennio Morricone, a master of the spaghetti western genre, one of the director's longtime idols, and a film-industry legend in his own right.
+In this film, Tarantino utilized an original score for the first time.
+It’s only fitting that the score was composed by Ennio Morricone, a master of the spaghetti western genre, one of the director’s longtime idols, and a film-industry legend in his own right.

 “In The Hateful Eight, there are a couple of moments that just give me chills.
 Like the main title, last stage to the Red Rock piece.
 It’s the way the score hits for the reveal of the stagecoach.
 And especially the way it hits when Ennio’s name appears.
 It gets really big and the strings really amp up.
 I get goosebumps every time I see ‘Ennio Morricone.’
 It’s gorgeous.
 Quentin uses Ennio Morricone’s score as if it were a pop song.
 At first, Ennio said he didn’t want to do a spaghetti western because he thought that was what Quentin wanted him to do.
 That’s the stuff that Quentin has always been interested in using.
 They talked about all the other genres that Ennio has worked in, especially his thriller and horror genres.
 And that’s how Quentin saw this film.
 When Ennio was reading it, he told Quentin he had a theme that just popped into his head.
 An original theme.
 He talked about how the theme depicted the movement of the stagecoach, but also the menace that’s to come.”